EVAA Protocol (EVAA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 EVAA Protocol Historical Price

-According to the latest data gathered on EVAA Protocol live price page, the current price of EVAA Protocol is 11.858USD.
+According to the latest data gathered on EVAA Protocol live price page, the current price of EVAA Protocol is 10.142USD.
 The circulating supply of EVAA Protocol(EVAA) is

 In the past 24 hours, EVAA Protocol has shown a price movement of